Sai-Deepan/MediBridge/README.md

 ```

 # Supported Languages & Accuracy
+- English
+- Tamil
+- Hindi
-- English ↔ Tamil (expandable to other Indian languages).
+ (expandable to other Indian languages).

-- Uses [Your Translation API] to maintain medical term accuracy.

 - OCR tuned for medical fonts and handwriting.